 If an older adult develops new health problems after starting a new medication, it may be an adverse reaction.
 Tell the doctor immediately.

-If the reaction causes a serious issue, such as difficulty breathing or swelling in the throat, call 911 and go to the emergency room immediately.
+If the reaction is severe, such as difficulty breathing or throat swelling, call 911 and go to the emergency room immediately.

 8. Pay Attention to Expiration Dates